Field Sales 2026: A VP’s No‑Nonsense Territory Guide

 Q2: How should you measure field sales effectiveness?

-A: Focus on outcomes instead of activity totals: visit‑to‑next‑step conversion, defined next steps from meetings, and pipeline movement to closed revenue.
+A: Focus on outcomes—visit‑to‑next‑step conversion, defined next steps from meetings, and pipeline movement.
 Cut metrics that don’t drive coaching and improvement.

 Q3: What are the common bottlenecks and how can you fix them?